Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *Reactive systems and systems whose internal behaviour is of interest use this viewpoint.*

 #### 5.11.1 Design Concerns
+*System dynamics including modes, states, transitions, and reactions to events.*

 #### 5.11.2 Design Elements
 #### 5.11.3 Example Languages
 ### 5.12 Algorithm Viewpoint